Published by Jeremy. Last Updated on September 24, 2025.

 We often lament the fact that, much like fall, Phipps Conservatory's Fall Flower Show feels far too short.
 Running just about three weeks, this one is a limited time special that you really must seen.

-In 2024, the Fall Flower Show's theme is Rhythm & Blooms and takes a musical approach to all things flowers.
-Be sure to check out the exhibits during the limited run from October 5th to 27th!
+In 2025, the Fall Flower Show's theme is Visions of Japan and brings decorations and flowers from one of our favorite Asian countries to Pittsburgh.
+Be sure to check out the exhibits during the limited run from October 4th to 26th!

-While there are many great Oktoberfest celebrations in Pittsburgh from late September to early October, downtown Pittsburgh is getting into the fun with a new event in 2024- the aptly named Oktoberfest Pittsburgh.
+While there are many great Oktoberfest celebrations in Pittsburgh from late September to early October, downtown Pittsburgh is getting into the fun with the aptly named Oktoberfest Pittsburgh.

-This event runs from October 3rd to 13th and will transform Market Square into a Bavarian village with decorations, games, music, and ample beer.
+This event runs from October 2rd to 12th in 2025 and will transform downtown into a Bavarian village with decorations, games, music, and ample beer.
 Be on the lookout for ample event programming as well as a 60-foot tall Ferris Wheel on the Sixth Street Bridge!

 Pittsburgh Ghost Tour